-German History Essay Prize
+German History Prizes

 The prize will be presented to the winner at the Annual General Meeting of the GHS in September.
 The Society will pay the cost of travel within the UK and Ireland for the winner attending the AGM to receive the award.